-Portions of the Permanent Improvement Refunding Bonds 2005 - Hotel Occupancy Tax
+Portions of the Permanent Improvement Refunding Bonds 2005 and Portions of the PIRB 2015B - Hotel Occupancy Tax

-The City will use hotel occupancy taxes to pay a portion of the debt service on the Series 2005 Refunding Bonds which refunded a portion of the Combination Tax and Revenue Certificates of Obligation, Series 1998.
-Based on a calculation of the pro rata share of debt service on the Series 2005 Refunding Bonds, the hotel occupancy tax will provide \$1,364,149 of the total debt service on the Series 2005 Refunding Bonds from October 1, 2014 through September 30, 2015.
-The 2005 Refunding Bonds are payable from (1) the proceeds of a continuing direct ad valorem tax levied, within the limits prescribed by law, against all taxable property within the City, and (2) a portion of the revenues derived by the City from the hotel occupancy tax.
+The City will use hotel occupancy taxes to pay a portion of the debt service on the Series 2005 Refunding Bonds which refunded a portion of the Combination Tax and Revenue Certificates of Obligation, Series 1998 and Series 2015B Refunding Bonds which refunded a portion of the PIRB 2005.
+Based on a calculation of the pro rata share of debt service on both the Series 2005 Refunding Bonds and 2015B Refunding Bonds, the hotel occupancy tax will provide \$1,287,589 of the total debt service on the Series 2005 Refunding Bonds and 2015B Refunding Bonds from October 1, 2015 through September 30, 2016.
+The 2005 Refunding Bonds and 2015B Refunding Bonds are payable from (1) the proceeds of a continuing direct ad valorem tax levied, within the limits prescribed by law, against all taxable property within the City, and (2) a portion of the revenues derived by the City from the hotel occupancy tax.
 The hotel occupancy tax presently is levied and collected under authority of V.T.C.A., Government Code, Chapter 1504, as amended, and V.T.C.A., Tax Code, Chapter 351.